 The above example simply returns the name of all the tables that are in the sqlserverguides database.
 The output for this is shown below.

-Fix-2: Change the database collation
+Fix-2: Change the Database Collation

 First, run the following query to check the collation for your database.